 3 = The student has met end-of-year expectations for the specific standard.

-Achieving grade level standards successfully, clearly on track

-A student earning a "3" demonstrates understanding of grade level skills and concepts and requires minimal support.
-A "3" throughout the school year indicates strong, excellent work at grade level and that the student is ready to be challenged beyond the grade-level standard.
+Achieving grade level standards successfully, clearly on track grade level and that the student is ready to be challenged beyond the grade-level standard.
 The "3" mark is the GOAL for the grade level and should be celebrated.